jdc-cunningham/python_aws_polly_hacker_news_article_reader/pub/README.md

 Everything should be owned by pi:pi and have 644 for files and 755 for directories

 This is because the back-end process is started by the Raspberry Pi rather than Apache/front-end.

+# MAKE SURE

+To check on the previous_articles.txt file, in the original version when the ip check fails (don't run), it would clear this file.
+I haven't put that case anywhere in this code so it will just keep growing in size.